SvenSommer/MMM-GoogleAnalytics/README.md

 <br>

 Optional broadcast of user location data to [MMM-Globe](https://github.com/SvenSommer/MMM-Globe) possible.<p>
-**Important note:** Unfortunately MMM-Global is not capable of running properly on a Raspberry Pi 3 causes of lacking computing power.

 ![Screenshot of a MMM-GoogleAnalytics](https://github.com/SvenSommer/MMM-GoogleAnalytics/blob/master/MMM-GoogleAnalytics_animated.gif?raw=true)
+##### Important note to MMM-Globe
+Unfortunately MMM-Globe is not capable of running properly on a Raspberry Pi 3 causes of lacking computing power.

+Or with the words of the creator of MMM-Globe: "Due to the intensive calculations needed to construct the objects, and the computational ability needed, I do not recommend using this module if your Mirror uses a Raspberry Pi.
+Please only use this module if you have something a little more powerful driving your mirror.
+I don’t want my work to be responsible for any mishaps with your devices."

 ## Using the module
 ### 1. Install of the module